Skip to Content

 This internationally portable qualification is ranked in the top 100 among universities worldwide, has a 90% rate of teacher registration, and a national reputation for innovative teaching from our breadth of leading specialist lecturers.
 Its reputation means you will be in demand for teaching positions both in New Zealand and overseas upon graduating.

-Our combined offering of extensive placement in partner schools, and large faculty of practitioner based teaching staff means you will gain significant real-world teaching and learning experiences and graduate with the skills and knowledge to create your own innovative teaching environments.
+Our combined offering of extensive placement in partner schools, and large faculty of practitioner-based teaching staff, will give you significant real-world teaching and learning experiences.
+You’ll graduate with the skills and knowledge to create your own innovative teaching environments.

 As classrooms become increasingly diverse and advanced, education faces a range of new and unexpected challenges.
 At Massey we are committed to addressing these challenges and shaping our future nation.
-Through our Professional Inquiry courses we develop teachers who will be the problem solvers in 21st century education.
+We develop teachers who will be the problem-solvers in 21st century education.